RiseBlox/MyHub/README.md

   </picture>
 </p>
 <h3 align="center">
-  A Roblox script built from the ground up for my precise needs!
+  A Roblox script hub built from the ground up for my precise needs!
   <br/>
   Rise up to the top while remaining completely untouchable.
 </h3>